 Moving towards asynchronous processing and communications, how to handle code reuse, libraries and shared components, orchestation (or why is it good to avoid it), metrics, monitoring, cross-functional requirements, testing, deployment, security, scaling...
-There are so many concepts at first that the last chapter of the book is a "quick" summary that I think we should print and leave at the office as our small "microservices builder manual".
+There are so many concepts at first that, as the last chapter of the book is a "quick" summary, I think we should print it and leave at the office as our small "microservices builder manual".

 I had been told about some of the concepts, thought about few ones (but as usually happens with design patterns, not exactly in the best way) but the book provides lots of proper namings and topics you then can read more specifically about (like caching for resilience, synthetic transactions, consumer-driven contracts...).

 I could go on longer, but I'd summarize it as a must read book if you work with microservices.
 Highly recommended.